What is Wingsuit Skydiving?

 How Does Wingsuit Skydiving Work?

-The specialized suit for wingsuit skydiving was developed in the 1990s, so wingsuit flying is still a relatively new sport.
-This suit’s webbing at the arms and legs generates increased lift, which means jumpers spend more time gliding in the air than they do with a traditional skydiving jump.
-The increased surface area acts like an airfoil.
-It’s similar to a wing or a sail on a boat.
-The fabric between the thighs acts as a tail for aerial steering.
+The fabric between the thighs acts as a tail for adjusting pitch, and the arm wings allow for roll.
 That’s how wingsuit skydivers can steer themselves into position with other divers to create spectacular mid-air formations.
-When it’s time to land, wingsuit skydivers access a parachute inside the suit and deploy it for a landing that’s similar to a standard skydiving jump.
+When it’s time to land, wingsuiters access a parachute just as they would when freefall skydiving and deploy it for a landing that’s similar to a standard skydiving jump.

 Train for Wingsuit Skydiving at DZONE